Dean's Fellow for Excellence in Teaching, Department of English and Progam in Gender, Sexuality, and Women's Studies

 "Pedagogies of Power: Gender, Race, and Bridewell Hospital on the Early Modern Stage"

-Dean's Fellow for Excellence in Teaching, Department of English, University of Pennsylvania
+Dean's Fellow for Excellence in Teaching, Department of English and Progam in Gender, Sexuality, and Women's Studies, University of Pennsylvania

 Fisher-Bennett Hall 310C

-Meyer’s research is invested in premodern race studies, feminism, queer theory, and material culture.
+Meyer’s research is focused on premodern race studies, feminism and queer theory, legal and political history, and material culture.
 She regularly teaches courses on Shakespeare, Renaissance drama, British literature and poetry, gender and sexuality, women writers, and political history.
 She has served as the Graduate Assistant at the Penn Women’s Center.
-She was Graduate Associate for Penn’s Gender, Sexuality, and Women’s Studies Program in 2019-2020 and 2020-2021.
+She was the Graduate Associate for Penn’s Gender, Sexuality, and Women’s Studies Program in 2019-2020 and 2020-2021.
 And she was the Dissertation Fellow with the Kislak Center for Special Collections in 2020-2021.